 The goal of HVIP is to accelerate and facilitate the adoption of low-emitting hybrid, low NOx, and zero-emission trucks and buses.
 These vehicles are relatively new technologies and are therefore more expensive than traditional vehicles, especially in the early market years when production volumes are low.
 CARB recognizes that these vehicles have the proven ability to reduce criteria and greenhouse gas (GHG) pollutants in California and aims to accelerate the penetration of these cleaner vehicles to help meet state clean air regulations and climate change goals.
 HVIP is part of the California Climate Investments, a statewide initiative that invests Cap and Trade dollars.

-Vouchers are awarded on a first-come, first-served basis.
-Funding is set aside immediately at the point of the voucher request.
-This means that there is no uncertainty regarding securing funding, and no lengthy application or bid process.
+Funding status is confirmed shortly after submission with no uncertainty regarding securing funding, and no lengthy application or bid process.
 HVIP is a streamlined funding mechanism that is set up for ease of use by end-users.
 Dealers, not purchasers, are responsible for securing HVIP funding – fleet owners do not need to gain an understanding of the voucher process to receive the full benefits of HVIP funding.
 A list of participating dealers can be found in the HVIP Eligible Vehicles Catalog.

 Sign up for the California HVIP e-mail list by filling out the form: Contact Us.

 Please email [email protected] or call the HVIP toll-free hotline at 888-457-HVIP.

 After the first 24 hours of HVIP opening, the Available Funding table on the website lists how much money has been requested.
 This reflects the funds based on the vouchers requested to-date as long as funds remain.
 All voucher participants will be notified of which funding pots are open through the website, email, and VPC notifications.